act-rules/act-rules.github.io/_rules/SC2-1-2-no-keyboard-trap.md

 ### Applicability

-The rule applies to any HTML or SVG element on a web page that is [focusable](#focusable).
+The rule applies to any HTML or SVG element that is [focusable](#focusable).

-Note: The WCAG 2.0 success criterion 2.1.2 applies to all content, not just HTML or SVG, where focus can be moved to through keyboard navigation.
+**Note**: This rule is only applies to HTML and SVG.
+Thus, it is a partial check for WCAG 2.0 success criterion 2.1.2, which applies to all content.

 ### Expectation